shuta13/Studia/README.md

 rails -> 5.2.2 <br>
 npm -> 6.4.1 <br>

-- frontend-parts : proxy server on localhost (enabled on heroku!)
+- frontend-parts : proxy server on localhost (I want to deploy)
 - backend-parts : application for test on localhost